PatWalters/practical_cheminformatics_posts/comparing_classification_models/README.md

 ML_Classification_Comparison.ipynb - main demo notebook for the blog post BSEP_classification_ChemProp_LightGBM.csv - combined results from LightGBM and ChemProp

+extra_notebooks/
+distribution_experiments.ipynb - some plots for the blog post
+friedman_example.ipynb - an explanation of Friedman's test
+plot_t-test_and_wilcoxon.ipynb - more plots for the blog post

 #### Model Building
 To reproduce the model building, follow these steps
 1. generate_validation_data.ipynb